Nona-Creative/react-playground/docs/node-version.md

 React Playground :: Node Version
 ===

-The Node version for this proejct is automatically managed by:
+The Node version for this project is automatically managed by:
  - a ``.node-version`` file
  - the ``NVM`` and ``AVM`` packages